Zero Trust Security platforms

 2020.
 HPE acquires cloud native security startup Scytale

-Hewlett Packard Enterprise has acquired Scytale, a cloud native security startup that is built on the open-source Secure Production Identity Framework for Everyone (SPIFFE) protocol.
-Specifically, Scytale looks at application-to-application identity and access management, something that is increasingly important as more transactions take place between applications without any human intervention.
-It’s imperative that the application knows it’s OK to share information with the other application.
-Thus HPE, that progresses into hybrid, multi-cloud environment management, wants to ensure 100% secure, zero trust systems, that can dynamically identify and authenticate data and applications in real-time.
+Hewlett Packard Enterprise (HPE) has completed the acquisition of Scytale, a cloud-native security startup that is based on the open-source Secure Production Identity Framework for Everyone (SPIFFE) protocol.
+Scytale specializes in application-to-application identity and access management, which has become increasingly crucial as more transactions occur between applications without human involvement.
+Ensuring secure information sharing between applications is essential.
+With HPE's focus on hybrid and multi-cloud environment management, the company aims to establish 100% secure and zero-trust systems capable of dynamically identifying and authenticating data and applications in real-time.